Privacy-Aware Load Ensemble Control: A Linearly-Solvable MDP Approach: Stochastic Approach

 We leverage stochastic optimization to solve the LS-MDP when DP is employed to privatize default transition probabilities.
 Accordingly, the objective function in Eq.~\eqref{MDP:obj} is re-written for the DP LS-MDP as:

 Given \eqref{MDP:obj_diff}, the optimization in \eqref{base_mdp} is recast as:

 where $\Tilde{\overline{\mathcal{P}}}^{\alpha\beta}$ represents privatized default transition probabilities and the decision-maker employing \eqref{diff_priv_mdp} can select a certain policy on how to randomize the original default transition probabilities.
 For the reasons stated in Section~\ref{sec:dp_ls_mdp}, we use the Dirichlet mechanism for this randomization as given in Definition~\ref{definition~DM}.
-To solve the DP LS-MDP formulation in \eqref{diff_priv_mdp}, we prove: \begin{theorem} \normalfont Let \eqref{diff_priv_mdp} model a load ensemble as a differential private LS-MDP.
-Then, the differentially private optimal control policy $\forall \beta,\alpha\in\mathcal{A}, \forall t\in\mathcal{T},$ is computed as:
+To solve the DP LS-MDP formulation in \eqref{diff_priv_mdp}, we prove: